Suwagath/Real_-_TIme_Ticketing_System/README/README.md

 **CLI Functions**:
 - **System Configuration**: Set up initial values like total ticket count and how quickly tickets are released.
 - **Manage Vendors**: Add or remove vendors who will sell tickets.
-- **Manage Ticket Types**: Set up types of tickets (like VIP or General Admission) with unique prices.
 - **Monitor Real-Time Status**: View the current ticket inventory by vendor and type to ensure everything is working correctly.
 - **Sales Log**: Look at past sales to see when tickets were purchased and by whom.

 ### Frontend (User Interface)
-**Purpose**: The frontend is a visual interface for customers and admins.
-Customers can buy tickets, and admins can monitor sales and ticket status.
+**Purpose**: The frontend is a visual interface for admins.
+Admins can monitor sales and ticket status.

 **Frontend Functions**:
 - **Display Ticket Availability**: Show customers which tickets are available in real time.
 - **Control Panel for Admins**: Start/stop ticket release operations and adjust system settings.
 - **Real-Time Notifications**: Display messages about ticket status, sales updates, and any errors (e.g., if no tickets are available).
-- **Purchase Tickets**: Allows customers to buy tickets through a graphical interface instead of the CLI.

 ### API (Backend Logic and Database Interaction)
 **Purpose**: The API, built with Spring Boot, is the brain of the system.
 It controls all operations related to ticket handling, connects the frontend and CLI to the database, and manages real-time data.